printers-for-people/catboat/docs/MPC.md

 - **Effective for high and low flow hotends:** Regardless of the flow rate of the hotend, MPC maintains effective temperature control.

 > [!CAUTION]
 > This feature controls the portions of the 3D printer that can get very hot.
-All standard Danger Klipper warnings apply.
-Please report all issues and bugs to github or discord.
+All standard Kalico warnings apply.
+Please report all issues and bugs to [GitHub](https://github.com/KalicoCrew/kalico/issues) or [Discord](Contact.md#discord).

 # Basic Configuration